simongriggdotinfo

 Wellington revue

-And we found the bus, the girl who’d had the Moro bar was nowhere to be seen, and we went home to a shower, warm bed and real food.
+We found the bus - the girl who’d had the Moro bar was nowhere to be seen, and we went home to a shower, warm bed and real food.